 • I get to make up these policies (rules) and they are subject to change without notice.

-• The USA is currently still part of Plant Earth.
+• The USA is currently still part of Planet Earth.

 Some limitations may apply due to restrictions imposed on us by various carriers that are not within our control.